How unconventional oxidation state Au$^{2+}$ is stabilized in halide perovskite Cs$_4$Au$_3$Cl$_{12}$: a first-principles study of its polaron crystal nature: Methodology

 The wavefunction topology and the modern theory of polarization method was used to analyze the nominal charge of \ch{Au^{2+}}.\cite{JiangL2012} We displaced four \ch{Au^{2+}} along the z-direction to the next \ch{Au^{2+}}-site so that each \ch{Au^{2+}} moves 25\% of the calculation cell (more details in supporting information).
 In other words, a current was generated equivalent to moving \ch{Au^{2+}} by one full supercell lattice vector in the z-direction, restoring the original structure through periodic boundary conditions.
 The initial and the final structures were equivalent, so the change in the Berry phase is always an integer multiple of $2\pi$, or $n$ times the polarization quantum.
 This $n$ plus the nuclear charge is the oxidation state of the ion.

 Redox reaction was modeled by calculating charged systems, where +1 and -1 was considered for oxidized and reduced \ch{Cs4Au3Cl12}, respectively.
 As commonly done in periodic boundary conditions, we calculated charged systems with a neutralizing background charge.
+In experiment, equivalent situation would be caused by a uniform potential such as by gating.
 To remove spurious interactions between periodic image charges, we applied the Kumagai-Oba correction (extended Freysoldt-Neugebauer-Van de Walle correction).\cite{Freysoldt2009,Kumagai2014_PRB195205} This correction was not applied to the -1 charged case, where the extra electron was delocalized and thus compensated the background charge without correction.
 The stability of different charge states as a function of the Fermi level was calculated referencing the neutral charge state as zero of energy and the valence band maximum as zero of the Fermi level.

 \begin{acknowledgement}